How to dry a flooded basement June 13, 2018 – Posted in: Air Movers, Blog, Dehumidifiers

 This can be a costly step but one that can ensure that any basement leaks are permanently eliminated.
 You may want to consult a professional with this one.

 Basements are areas that are more difficult to dry and pose the greatest risk if a flood causes structural damage.
-Protecting your house against possible flooding and having an air mover on hand are the best ways to tackle these unfortunate circumstances.
+Protecting your house against possible flooding and having an air mover on hand are the ways to tackle these unfortunate circumstances.